UWSEDS/uwseds.github.io/projects.md

 An *analysis project* would seek data to answer this question directly.
-However, you choose not to actually answer the question yourself but rather to build a tool to help others to answer the question
+However, you choose not to actually answer the question yourself.
+Rather, you might do a *tool project* that builds a tool to help others to answer the question.
+For example,
-(e.g., better organize the Pronto data for analysis).
+a tool better organize the Pronto data for analysis.
-Still another possibility is that you will build a system that teaches others the skills needed to do analysis
+Still another possibility is that you will build a system that teaches others the skills needed to do analysis, or an *instructional system project*.
+An example here would be
-(e.g., a system that teaches about logistics for businesses in the sharing economy).
+a system that teaches about logistics for businesses in the sharing economy.

-Projects may be of many types:
-- Analysis projects answer one or more science questions.
-- Tool projects create software or data resources intended for use by others.
-- Instructional projects create an environment intended to teach specific material.
 Other types of projects are possible as well.

 ## Project Workflow

 ### Step 1: Pick Your Data
-You should have two data sets so that you can demonstrate an ability to join data with different characteristics (e.g., granularity in time and/or space) The data must be available immediately, without concerns about access rights for team members or the instructors.
+You should have two data sets so that you can demonstrate an ability to join data with different characteristics (e.g., granularity in time and/or space).
+The data must be available immediately, without concerns about access rights for team members or the instructors.